 The untimed theory takes a very uncharitable view of processes which could perform an infinite sequence of internal actions.
 All processes with this potential immediately were identified with the most nondeterministic one, and considered useless.
 There are two distinct places in which a timed theory can be less severe.
-Consider the process this process to diverge in the timed theory and offer no communications to the environment.
-If, on the other hand, y < x then we would expect there to be intervals where the event b is enabled and the hidden a is not, meaning that, if we offer this version of the process a b, then - using timing information - we can guarantee that it will be accepted eventually.
+Consider the process meaning that, if we offer this version of the process a b, then - using timing information - we can guarantee that it will be accepted eventually.
 Since an untimed theory cannot make this type of distinction it has to identify any potential for an infinite sequence of internal actions with divergence.
 But as the above example, as well as various others, show, it is possible and desirable to distinguish the two when we have time to play with.

-$$(\mu p.((WAIT x; a \to p) \Box (WAIT y; b \to STOP))) \setminus a$$ .
+$$(\mu p.((WAIT x; a \to p) \Box (WAIT y; b \to STOP))) \setminus a.$$